Quantum Phase diagrams and transitions for Chern topological insulators: Quadratic Integers

-Importantly, the norm function $N : \Z[\omega] \to \mathbb{N}$ is defined as $N(a+b\omega) = (a+b\omega)\overline{(a+b\omega)} $.
-Where the over-bar denotes conjugation: $\overline{(a+b \sqrt{h})} \coloneqq (a-b \sqrt{h})$ for any $h\in \Z$.
-It is evident then that in the case of $h=-d \in \mathbb{Z}^{-}$ the conjugation corresponds to complex conjugation.
-Consequently, the norm function is non-negative, multiplicative and equals the square of the euclidean distance from the origin.
-This completes the identification of the quadratic integers $\Z[\omega]$ with the 2D lattice $\G$ \cite{cox1989primes,conway1999sphere,IrelandRosen1990}.
 Quadratic integers inherit a lot of properties from the ring of integers $\Z$ while certain properties fail.
 For example, the domain $\Z[\sqrt{-5}]$ is not a unique-factorization domain (UFD).
 This is evidenced by the factorization: $6=2 \cdot 3=(1+\sqrt{-5})(1-\sqrt{-5})$.
 Additionally, in the same domain, we have $5= (-1) \cdot \sqrt{-5}\cdot \sqrt{-5}$ which means that the rational prime $5 \in \Z$ is now reducible.
 However, $\Z[w]$ are Dedekind domains and any ideal factors uniquely into prime ideals \cite{IrelandRosen1990}.
 A rational prime $p$ can have three behaviors after the extension.
 First, it can remain a prime and its principal ideal $(p)$ remains a prime ideal.
 In this case it is called an inert prime.
 Second, it can ramify as the square of a single prime ideal $(p) = \mathfrak{p}_1^2$ with $\mathfrak{p}_1$ a prime ideal in $\Z[\omega]$.
 Third, it can split into two distinct prime ideals $(p) = \mathfrak{p}_1\mathfrak{p}_2$.
 The behavior of rational primes after extension is well-studied and we mention the following theorem without a proof \cite{cox1989primes,Neukirch1999,IrelandRosen1990}.

 \begin{theorem} Let \(K=\mathbb{Q}(\sqrt{d})\) be a quadratic field, an odd rational prime $p$ ramifies, splits or remains inert in the quadratic extension to the field $K=$ iff $\left(\frac{d}{p}\right)=0,1,-1$ respectively, where the Legendre symbol can be computed as follows: